JuliaImages/Images.jl/doc/core.md

 `ColorValue`, as defined in the `Color` package.
 That package provides many utility functions for analyzing and manipulating colors.
-Alternatively, you can use a third dimension of size 3 or encode your images as either `Uint32` or `Int32` and work with 24-bit color.
-(If you need to use `Uint32` simply to store pixel intensities, you should not use plain arrays.)
+Alternatively, you can use a third dimension of size 3, or encode your images as either `RGB24` or `ARGB32`, which use an internal `Uint32` representation of color.

-It's worth noting that these conventions are sometimes inconvenient.
+It's worth noting that these Matlab conventions are sometimes inconvenient.
 For example, the `x` coordinate (horizontal) is second and the `y` coordinate (vertical) is first; in other words, one uses `img[y,x]` to address a pixel that is displayed at a